bruneaug/DShield-SIEM/README.md

 ![image](https://github.com/user-attachments/assets/a700729e-b2e4-4c78-833c-759df4ff609a)

 # Starting ELK after a Reboot
+If you **sudo systemctl enable docker** during the setup above<br>
-This script will start all the ELK components and if installed, the Arkime services.
+Docker will automatically start all the docker services.
+If you need to stop and start the docker service, use the following commands:<br>

-Install startelk.tgz tarball to ELK server as follow:<br>
-$ cd ~/DShield-SIEM/AddOn<br>
+$ cd DShield-SIEM<br>
+$ sudo docker compose stop<br>
-$ sudo tar zxvf startelk.tgz -C /
+$ sudo docker compose up -d<br>

 ## Edit the Script and Update the User Account Password